darcymccoy/sunnyside-backyard-built/README.md

 This will be hosted at [http://localhost:3000](http://localhost:3000).

-To create a production build, run:
+To create a production build:

 ```bash
 npm run build